mvsde/generator-webserver/README.md

 ## Usage
 In Photoshop activate `File > Generate > Webserver`.

-The current image is available via http://localhost:1337.
+The selected Photoshop document is available via http://localhost:1337.

 The server establishes SSE tunnels to all clients.
 If the Photoshop image changes all clients will be reloaded.